iaminawe/AstroNot/README.md

 - Tag support: Syncs tags with your posts, including color!
 - Automatically generate Table of Content based on document.
 Supports nested headings.
 - Images optimized based on view resolution at build time.
 High resolution images will be converted to the best format and size for the layout.
+- **Efficient Timestamp Tracking**: Only sync content that has been updated since the last sync, reducing API calls and sync time.
 - **Enhanced Notion Integration**: Optional integration with multiple Notion databases for dynamic content:
   - Author database for managing blog post author information
   - Projects database for showcasing your work
-  - Services database for displaying your offerings
+  - Services database for listing your offerings
-  - Testimonials database for client feedback
+  - Testimonials database for displaying client feedback
+  - Categories database for organizing content
+  - Social links database for your social media presence
   - Work Experience database for your professional history
   - About page content database for your personal information
   - Social Links database for managing social media links across the site